 Mauerpark is of the biggest and busiest Sunday flea markets in Berlin, selling everything from local designer clothes to cardboard boxes of black-market CDs.
 Even if the market’s massive popularity means prices creeping higher, you can still stumble upon a trove of rare records or vintage clothing.
 It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke, brain child of karaoke courier Joe Hatchiban.
 Thousands flock here on summer Sundays to have a go on the mobile sound system.

 Winding through the centre of Berlin, the River Spree offers a different perspective on this once-divided city.
 There’s no shortage of tour operators offering trips along the river, the Landwehrkanal or across the lakes, and some services are included on the city travelcard.
 There are also multiple kayak rental services for the DIY sightseeing types.

 A range of city-centre tours is offered by Stern und Kreis, Reederei Winkler and Reederei Riedel.
 Circular tours of the Spree and the Landwehrkanal usually last three to four hours and take in the city’s top sights, including the Reichstag and Museum Island; they also pass under Berlin’s numerous bridges, including the picturesque Oberbaumbrücke.
 Passengers can hop on and off at landing stages en route, and basic food and drink is served on board.
-Shorter trips and evening sailings are also available.

 Founded in 1951, the Berlinale (or Internationale Filmfestspiele Berlin, to use its official title) is the world’s most popular film festival, in terms of audience attendance figures.
 A major fixture on the global cultural calendar, it sees Potsdamer Platz transformed into a glittering stage of glamour, excitement and major movie stars each February.